ndd21/PHYS281/docs/demo-compound-data-types.md

 x = list()
 ```

-To find out the length of a list, i.e., how many items it contains, you can use the `len`
+To find out the length of a list, i.e., how many items it contains, you can use the `len()`
-@(keyword):
+built-in function:

 ```python
 x = [1, 2, 3]